Key points about Zika virus

 Testing for Zika virus infection is complex and has limitations.
 Both Zika PCR and IgM testing generally identify recent infection and may not be reliable more than 12 weeks after exposure.
-The Zika IgM test is not specific to Zika virus and a positive result may reflect cross-reactivity with other flaviviruses such as dengue.
+Zika IgM testing is not specific for Zika virus and a positive result may reflect cross-reactivity with other flaviviruses such as dengue.
 Plaque reduction neutralization testing (PRNT) is needed to confirm Zika virus infection after a positive IgM test; however, PRNT results do not always yield a specific flavivirus result.

 understanding Zika virus test results.